gotchoices/chip/docs/original-review.md

 | Labor-force weighted | More workers = more weight | Lower estimate |
 | Unweighted | Each country equal | Variable |

 The choice of weighting scheme is not dictated by the CHIP definition and represents a methodological judgment with material impact on results.
-Sensitivity analysis across schemes would strengthen confidence.
+This concern has been empirically validated — see Section 11.6 for the five-scheme comparison, which found a 21% coefficient of variation across weighting approaches.

 ### 9.6 Temporal Stability of Estimates